quic/aimet/Docs/user_guide/quant_analyzer.rst

     Under the TF Enhanced quantization scheme, encoding min/max values for each quantizer are obtained by collecting a histogram of tensor values seen at that quantizer and deleting outliers.

     When this quantization scheme is selected, QuantAnalyzer outputs plots for each quantizer in the model, displaying the histogram of tensor values seen at that quantizer.
-    These plots are available as part of the `activations_pdf` and `weights_pdf folders`, containing a separate .html plot for each quantizer.
+    These plots are available as part of the `activations_pdf` and `weights_pdf` folders, containing a separate .html plot for each quantizer.

 Per layer mean-square-error (MSE) loss (optional)
     QuantAnalyzer can monitor each layer's output in the original FP32 model as well as the corresponding layer output in the quantized model and calculate the MSE loss between the two.